Walking Meditation

 8. Conclude mindfully: After 5-10 minutes, come to a natural stop.
 Stand still for 30 seconds and notice:

-• Any changes in your emotional state
+• Any changes in how you feel emotionally

-• Physical sensations of calm or relaxation
+• Physical feelings of calm or relaxation

 • Your current anxiety level compared to when you started